kaleidawave/simple-markdown-parser/tests/specification.md

 ```

 ```
-CodeBlock { language: "js", code: "this is code\navoid this syntax" }
+CodeBlock { language: "js", indented_block: false, code: "this is code\navoid this syntax" }
 ```

 ### Mathematics blocks